 Green Screen / Blue Screen

-This page explains how to setup the Chroma Keying Basic Filter.
+This page explains how to combine a video and background by adding transparency to the video using the Chroma Keying Basic Filter of mimoLive™.

 Activate the Chroma Keying Basic filter